Today's Beautiful Gem: "Birth"-- A

 kettle.
 Frantically he splashed cold water into one basin; into

 the other he mixed water as hot as his hand could bear.
-Then, like
+Then,

 some crazy juggler, he hurried the child between the two, now